top of page

 Why use deer for leather

-As herbivores, deer feed on grasses and bark that grow naturally in the mountains.
-However, their saliva contains bacteria that can kill trees.
-Trees whose bark is eaten eventually fall, gradually destroying the natural cycle of the mountains.
+As herbivores, deer feed on grasses and tree bark that grow naturally in the mountains.
+However, their saliva contains fungi that kill trees, and trees whose bark is eaten eventually fall down.

-All natural hides obtained from the mountains and fields are produced in Japanese tanneries, where environmental considerations are taken into account from the production process to industrial wastewater disposal.
+All natural hides obtained from the mountains and fields are produced in Japanese tannery factories that prioritize the environment from production processes to industrial wastewater.

-Each animal's leather is fully traceable, allowing us to clearly understand the process, including when, where, and how the individual lived.
-It is then converted into eco-leather that can be returned to the soil, making it a familiar material that is safe for people with sensitive skin and babies.
+Each hide is fully traceable, allowing for a clear understanding of the process—when, where, and how the individual lived.
+This eco-leather can be returned to the natural soil, making it a safe and familiar material for those with sensitive skin and babies.